 |Work Experience in a Related Occupation||None|

-Orthotists and prosthetists need at least a master’s degree in orthotics and prosthetics and certification before entering the field.
+Orthotists and prosthetists need at least a master’s degree and certification before entering the field.
 Both orthotists and prosthetists must complete a 1-year residency before they can be certified.

-Employment of orthotists and prosthetists is expected to grow by 12 percent from 2010 to 2020, about as fast as the average for all occupations.
-The aging baby-boom population will create a need for prosthetists because the two leading causes of limb loss, diabetes and cardiovascular disease, occur more frequently as people age.
-The demand for orthotic devices, such as braces and orthopedic footwear, will likely increase because older people tend to need these support devices.
+Employment of orthotists and prosthetists is projected to grow 36 percent from 2012 to 2022, much faster than the average for all occupations.
+The large, aging baby-boom population will create a need for orthotists and prosthetists, since both diabetes and cardiovascular disease, which are the two leading causes of limb loss, are more common among older people.

 Compare the job duties, education, job growth, and pay of orthotists and prosthetists with similar occupations.